-We at Heir Atlas have witnessed clients, family and friends suffer through the frustration of lost information and assets.
-Perhaps worse was not knowing that they found everything…assets, insurance policies, instructions(!) that belonged to their loved ones when an illness or death occurred.
-Our founder spent a year of agony trying to find assets, property and documents when he was the executor of his own Aunt’s estate.
-He created Heir Atlas to safeguard his own, and his family’s, financial intentions.
+Our founder spent a difficult year searching for assets, property and documents when he was the executor of his Aunt’s estate.
+He subsequently created Heir Atlas to safeguard his own, and his family’s, financial intentions.
 Heir Atlas is for you as well, to be certain that your information is updated, complete and available when needed.

 Many use a “shoe box” in their closet (or safe deposit box) for the accumulation of policies, statements and documents.